Self-Refining Language Model Anonymizers via Adversarial Distillation: Examples

 \subsection{Sample anonymizations}

-Different methods adopt varying strategies to anonymize a given text.
-To qualitatively assess these differences, we present the anonymization results for a sample text over five iterations.

-The sentence `\textit{Even vending machines are built into apartment walls here.}' allows inference of the author's location as Japan, due to the well-known prevalence of vending machines in the country.
-Despite its brevity, this text proved difficult to anonymize, with the attribute remaining inferable by the adversary after multiple rounds of anonymization.
-Table~\ref{tab:anonymization-1} presents the multi-round anonymization results produced by different models.
+Different methods employ varying strategies to anonymize a given text.
+To illustrate these differences qualitatively, we present anonymization results for a sample text over five iterations.
+As an example, the sentence \textit{``Even vending machines are built into apartment walls here.''} reveals the author's location as Japan, due to the high prevalence of vending machines in the country.
+Despite its brevity, this text proves challenging to anonymize, with the attribute remaining inferable by the adversary after multiple rounds of anonymization.
+Table~\ref{tab:anonymization-1} presents the multi-round anonymization outputs produced by different models, highlighting their respective strategies and effectiveness.